midlantica/LovelyBunchOfCoconuts/content/claims/inclusive_language.md

 ---
-title: "Inclusive Language"
+title: 'Inclusive Language'
-claim: "Inclusive Language"
+claim: 'Inclusive Language'
-translation: "Say what we say—or else."
+translation: 'Say what we say—or else.'
 ---

 ## "Inclusive Language"